10 Medical

 Strategies to address the problem include adding visible prompts in consistent and

-prominent locations listing patient allergies
+prominent locations listing patient allergies, eliminating the practice

 of writing drug allergens on allergy arm bracelets, and making the allergy